olepbr/it1901/mememedb/README.md

 ## Sequence diagram
-Below is a diagram showing the sequence of calls done when the user clicks on the "post" button in the browser while using a Restdatabase and REST-Server.
+Below is a diagram showing the sequence of calls done when the user clicks on the "post" button in the browser while using a Restdatabase and REST server.

 ```plantuml
 actor user